 Factors that make you more likely to develop UI include

-- health problems, such as diabetes, obesity, or long-lasting constipation.
+- health problems, such as diabetes, obesity, Parkinson’s disease, multiple sclerosis, or long-lasting constipation

-- birth defects.
-You may have a problem with the structure of your urinary tract.
+- birth defects that involve a problem with the structure of the urinary tract

-Your doctor can help find the cause of a bladder control problem and let you know your options for treatment.
+Your health care professional can help find the cause of your bladder control problems and talk with you about your options for treatment.

-You are more likely to have a particular type of UI if a family member has had it, too.
-For example, bedwetting often runs in families, and children may outgrow it at about the same age their parents did.
+You are more likely to have a particular type of UI if a family member has that same type of UI.
+For example, bedwetting often runs in families, and children may outgrow the problem at about the same age their parents did.

 What are the complications of bladder control problems?

-Let a health care professional know if your bladder control problems are making it difficult for you to be active.
+Talk with your health care professional if your bladder control problems are making it difficult for you to be active.

-Untreated bladder problems can bring upsetting lifestyle changes.
-A person may avoid activities he or she once enjoyed.
-People might stop going to movies, meetings, or religious services because they don’t want to use the restroom in the middle of an activity or have an accident.
-These changes can lead to depression or social anxiety.
+Untreated bladder problems can upset your lifestyle.
+You may avoid activities you once enjoyed.
+You might stop going to movies, meetings, or events because you don’t want to use the restroom in the middle of an activity or have an accident.
+These lifestyle changes can lead to depression or social anxiety.

-Bladder control problems sometimes cause people to avoid intimacy, because they are worried they may leak urine during sex.
+Some people may avoid intimacy because they worry they may leak urine during sex.
 Talk with a health care professional if your bladder control problems are getting in the way of your sex life.
-Gynecologists and urologists regularly talk with people about health problems that interfere with sex.
-A healthy sex life is part of a healthy life.
+Gynecologists and urologists regularly talk with people about health problems and can offer solutions.

 Related bladder symptoms and problems